backdrop-ops/contrib/README.md

   to request that the maintainer's name be removed from the `README.md` file.
   Please include a link to the issue you filed for the project.
-- Please understand that removing all maintainers will halt all forward progress for the project.
-It would be better to...
+- Please understand that removing all maintainers will halt all forward progress for the project, as no new releases will be allowed until there is at least one maintainer listed again.
+- Other options include:
   * Offer to co-maintain the project with the current maintainer.
+  * Locate another person who would be willing to co-maintain the project.
-  * Offer to take over the project yourself.
+  * Offer to take over maintainership of the project.
-  * Locate another maintainer who would be willing to maintain the project.
+  * Locate another person who would be willing to take over maintainership of the project.

 If you are unhappy with the speed of progress or the amount of work being done on a particular project, you might want to offer to co-maintain the project,